onefoursix/streamsets_job_metrics_to_snowflake/README.md

 Here are some sample queries that can be run in Snowflake:

-### Find all the Jobs started after a particular point in time:
+### Find all Jobs started after a particular point in time

 ```
 select  name, status, starttime, finishtime, inputrecords, outputrecords, errormessage